Henrique-Aleixo/red-scare/README.md

   - 24 instances (15.6%) returned `-1` (no valid path exists, which is a valid answer)
   - 100 instances (64.9%) marked as `!?` (unsolved - not trees or DAGs, does NOT count as solved)
   - Uses only polynomial-time algorithms: trees (O(n)) and DAGs (O(n+m))
-  - Enhanced with improved tree/DAG detection and force-directed DAG conversion
-  - Iterative DFS implementation handles large graphs (up to 80,000 vertices) without recursion limits
+  - Iterative DFS implementation handles large graphs
   - No exact solvers or heuristics - strictly polynomial-time solutions only

 **Result Codes:**
 - **Numbers**: Optimal or best-found solution (number of red vertices)
 - **`-1`**: Valid answer meaning "no valid path exists" (counts as solved)
-- **`!?`**: Unable to solve or cannot verify result (does NOT count as solved for MANY, indicates uncertainty for SOME)
+- **`!?`**: Unable to solve or cannot verify result
 - **`true`/`false`**: Boolean result for SOME and ALTERNATE problems
-  - For SOME (Ford-Fulkerson): `true`/`false` means verified result, `!?` means cannot verify

 See `results.txt` for detailed per-instance results.